 ∙ Two volumes with a courtyard between them;

-∙ A mono-volume placed on a light glass base with little facade plasticity in the upper part.
+∙ A mono-volume placed on a light glass base with subtle facade plasticity in the upper part.

-Functionally the projected volume is divided vertically into four parts:
+Functionally the volume is divided vertically into four parts:

-∙ first floor with an entrance group and rented non-residential premises;
+∙ First floor with an entrance group and non-residential premises for rent;

-∙ 2nd to 10th floors - apartments combined into blocks with separate elevator for 2-4 apartments per floor area;
+∙ From the 2nd to the 10th floor - apartments combined into blocks with separate elevator, 2-4 apartments per site;

-The facade of the building is made of two materials: satin glass on the first two floors, and emerald-colored ceramics on floors 3-10.
+The facade of the building is made of two materials: satin glass on the first two floors, and emerald-colored ceramics on the 3-10th floors.
 The pattern of the facade in volumetric ceramics contrasts with its lightweight two-story base.
-The volumetric tectonics of tiles evokes associations with a draped silk canvas, richly ornamented.
-The stylobate part reminds of white tulle, whose small folds seem to sway in the wind.
-Because of these methods the building, which has quite impressive dimensions, does not seem to be overweight.
-The bright image that echoes the history of the district is memorable at first sight, has no analogues on the residential real estate market, and looks fresh and relevant.
+The tile evokes associations with a richly ornamented draped silk canvas, while the stylobate part reminds of white tulle, the small folds of which seem to sway in the wind.
+Thanks to this technique, the building, which has quite impressive dimensions, seems lighter and more balanced.
+The bright image that echoes the history of the district is memorable at first sight, has no analogues on the residential real estate market and looks fresh and relevant.